Wonderful service from start to finish.

 The frivolity occurred when a story came to light about an attorney who had decided to invest her Aunt’s fortune in the rather unconventional industry of a reptile farm!
 The consequences of this were that the Court of Protection decided that this was not a good project to invest in, and subsequently the attorney was removed at the request of the office of the Public Guardian.

-William Ware, Private Client Partner at Warner Goodman LLP commented, “Although this was a rather unusual case, some serious points arise and consequently the Judge took the opportunity to give some helpful advice to attorneys on the duties they have in regards to investment.
+William Ware, Private Client Consultant at Warner Goodman LLP commented, “Although this was a rather unusual case, some serious points arise and consequently the Judge took the opportunity to give some helpful advice to attorneys on the duties they have in regards to investment.
 In broad terms the general feeling is that attorney’s investment duties are very similar to those of a trustee, and perhaps the key point to learn is about the importance for careful investment advice.
 Consulting with an independent financial adviser is perhaps the safest route for attorneys to follow when looking to invest.

 “Thousands of Lasting Powers of Attorneys were registered with the office of the Public Guardian last year,” continues William.
 “The fear is that many attorneys are entering into this obligation without understanding the true nature of their responsibilities and the risks they are potentially being exposed to.”